 Effect of B. lactis on body weight loss

 As already described in other studies[29,30], control recipients of CD4+ T cells started to lose body weight from day 9 after adoptive cell transfer.
-Thereafter they continuously lost weight and on the day of sacrifice (day 27), their body weight was lower than on the day of initial T cell transfer (Figure ).
+Thereafter they continuously lost weight and on the day of sacrifice (day 27), their body weight was lower than on the day of initial T cell transfer (Figure 2).
 In contrast, B. lactis-fed recipient mice showed a marked delay of onset of body weight loss, starting only at day 18.
 Thereafter B. lactis-fed recipients also continued to lose weight until the day of sacrifice (day 27).
 At the end of the experimental period, body weight of B. lactis-fed recipients of CD4 T cells was comparable to the initial body weight at the time of colitis induction by adoptive T cell transfer (Figure 2).

 Weight curves for control-fed and Bifidobacterium lactis (B. lactis)-fed recipient mice following adoptive T cell transfer.
 Every three days or every other day following T cell transfer, body weight (BW) of control-fed and B. lactis-fed recipient mice was recorded.
 Results are expressed as the mean ± SE (n = 5 mice per group) and statistical significance is indicated (aP < 0.05).

 Effect of B. lactis on colon histopathology

-Histopathology scores, ranging from 0 (no colitis) to 16 (most severe colitis) (Table ), were based on the analysis of 6 criteria as described in the methodology section.
+Histopathology scores, ranging from 0 (no colitis) to 16 (most severe colitis) (Table 1), were based on the analysis of 6 criteria as described in the methodology section.
 At sacrifice, the total colitis scores of B. lactis-treated and -untreated recipient groups were not significantly different (data not shown).
 When each of the histopathology criteria was assessed individually, differences between the two groups of recipients were nonetheless observed at the level of mucosal thickness; B. lactis-treated recipient mice showing a tendency for an attenuated mucosal thickening compared to control recipient mice (Figure 3B), resulting in a lower colitis score as shown in Figure 3A.